 Skills

-There is no flexible tool to utilise generate sonification in an effective way, however more specific applications do exist.
+There is no flexible tool to utilise sonification in an effective way, however more specific applications do exist.
 I will have to learn about different sonification and auditory display software programs such as SoniPy, which would require knowledge of the Python programming language, as well as xSonify, a Java-based application, would both require learning particular programming knowledge centred around auditory display techniques.
 There is also SuperCollider, a real-time synthesis language that has been in development for a number of years, that would be ideal for this project, however this would require understanding of the C++ programming language (McCartney, 1996).

 I am familiar with multiple programming languages to a degree from my prior knowledge attained from Northumbria, as well as from my own independent learning throughout my years at Northumbria.